Bukit Merah Secondary School

 Bukit Merah Secondary School (BMSS) is a co-educational government secondary school in Bukit Merah, Singapore.
 BMSS has established itself as a Value-Added school since 1993, offering the Express, Normal Academic and Normal Technical streams leading to a Singapore-Cambridge GCE Ordinary Level or Singapore-Cambridge GCE Normal Level certificate.

 History

 BMSS was the 101st school built by the government.
 It was completed and handed over to the Ministry of Education on 28 December 1967.
 The school received its first batch of students on 4 January 1968 and was officially declared open by Lim Guan Hoo, the Member of Parliament for Bukit Merah, on 16 May 1968.

 In 2001, St. Thomas Secondary School merged with BMSS and the old school building was demolished to make way for a new campus with better facilities that would cater to the growing school population.
 In 2004, Delta Secondary School merged with BMSS.
-In the same year, the new school building at Lengkok Bahru was officially declared open by Chay Wai Chuen, Member of Parliament for Tanjong Pagar GRC.
+In the same year, the new school building at Lengkok Bahru was officially declared open by Chay Wai Chuen, Member of Parliament for Tanjong Pagar Group Representation Constituency.
 The following year, a new vision and mission statement was crafted for the school to better reflect its identity following the mergers.

-In 2017, Henderson Secondary School merged into BMSS to give BMSS strategic depth and to allow for a wider range of educational and enrichment programmes for students.
-The school continues to be known as Bukit Merah Secondary School in English, while adopting the former Henderson Secondary School's Chinese name Da Shan Zhong Xue (达善中学) in order to reflect the amalgamation of the strengths and heritage of both schools.

-Identity and culture

-School crest

-The school crest, a red triangle resembling a hill, represents Bukit Merah, which means "red hill" in Malay.
-The insignia in the crest stands for "BM" (Bukit Merah) and resembles the cursive style of Chinese calligraphy for the Chinese characters hongshan (红山), which is the Chinese name of Bukit Merah.
-The flash leads upwards to signify progress, steadfastness, sureness and the inculcation of values.
-In the flash is the school motto "Sedia", which means "ready/prepared" in Malay.

-Academic information

-Being a government secondary school, BMSS offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising Normal (Academic) and Normal (Technical) academic tracks.

-GCE O Level Express Course

-The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examinations.

-Academic subjects

-The examinable academic subjects for Singapore-Cambridge GCE Ordinary Level offered by BMSS for upper secondary level (via. streaming in Secondary 2 level), as of 2023, are listed below.